 Carbon Cycling and Science

-OCADS hosts and provides access to data collected from around the world, including the data previously archived at the Carbon Dioxide Information Analysis Center (CDIAC-Oceans) at the Oak Ridge National Laboratory.
-OCADS archives data from several oceanographic projects: data from the World Ocean Circulation Experiment (WOCE); data from the Climate Variability Project (CLIVAR); cruise data from the Global Ocean Ship-Based and Hydrographic Investigations Program (GO-SHIP) projects; surface/underway data from the Ships of Opportunity Program (SOOP); International Coastal Carbon Data; data from the Moorings and Time-series projects; and more.
+NCEI hosts and provides access to data collected from around the world, including the data previously archived at the Carbon Dioxide Information Analysis Center (CDIAC-Oceans) at the Oak Ridge National Laboratory.
+OCADS archives data from several oceanographic projects: World Ocean Circulation Experiment (WOCE); Climate Variability Project (CLIVAR); Global Ocean Ship-Based and Hydrographic Investigations Program (GO-SHIP); Ships of Opportunity Program (SOOP); Moorings and Time-series and autonomous surface vehicles projects; and more.
 In addition to providing access to the data through interactive maps and the Ocean Carbon and Acidification Data Portal, NCEI also archives the data to ensure the historical versions are preserved for future users.